DannyLasky/MouseTrack/README.md

 - Keep arena directly under and all corners in view

 **Pipeline for analyzing tracking videos**
-- Enter the data in a similar way as Vince PatSep Trial Data 06-14-23 (ask Matt Jones for this if you don't have it)
+- Enter the data in an Excel spreadsheet in a similar way as Vince PatSep Trial Data 06-14-23 (ask Matt Jones for this if you don't have it)
 	- PatSep Trial Data 05-03-23 (Sophie's and Danny's experiments) should be almost exactly the same and can be used as a template
 	- Will need to have the EXACT same variable names at the top of the Excel sheet